Ajaytekam/pastebin/README.md

 ###  Usage :

-* Install docker and docker compose.
+* Install docker and docker-compose.
 * Close the repository
 * Change directory to pastebin, then run `docker-compose up` command
 * Now browse to the `http://localhost:8100/webapp/`